 In the evenings, our team split into groups of three to accompany an Albanian translator and visit the homes of some of the campers.
 Honestly, they welcomed us like royalty.
 In nearly every circumstance, it didn’t take long for conversations to move to spiritual matters.
 Albanians are genuinely interested in God – they weren’t at all offended by the initiation of topics related to the Lord and asked lots of questions.
 We were surprised again and again about how the Holy Spirit set up the combinations and conversations.
 For many on our team, the evening home visits were the most profound part of the trip.

 It was a distinct privilege to offer some boots-on-the-ground help to the work that the Illyricum Movement is doing in Albania.
 You may remember that five Albanians (the Demos, their two sons, and church worker Dhurata Turullaj) spent much of the month of January visiting many CFC community groups to discuss Albania and what’s happening there.
 The Demos are back in the U.S. for a few weeks traveling to several American churches to spread the news of this important work.
 Bona Demo will also be getting some medical issues assessed when they make a stop in Pennsylvania in a few weeks and, hopefully, addressed in the next few months.
 She and Edi would covet your prayers for this treatment to be successful.

 Please pray for the ongoing work in Albania to draw souls to Christ and build His church.

 The team from CFC with the Demo family at Emanuel Fresku church in Tirana, Albania.
-From left: Andrew Parkhurst, Tim Meyer, Edi Demo, Noel Demo, Sion Demo, Bona Demo, Mike Hull, Rebecca Young, Betty Liddle, Patrick Engle, Lavonne Johnston, Michael Bowers, and Diane Moore.
+From left: Andrew Parkhurst, Tim Meyer, Edi Demo, Noel Demo, Sion Demo, Bona Demo, Mike Hull, Rebecca Young, Betty Liddle, Patrick Engle, Lavonne Johnston, and Michael Bowers.